A former Apple executive has given the lowly programmable thermostat in your home a high-tech makeover.

 The Nest can be self-installed if you have technical ability or you can hire a local installer who will also sell you the unit.
 Retailers carrying the Nest include Amazon, Best Buy, and Lowe's, among others.

 I am obsessed with reducing energy consumption and have done whole house solar at my residence.
-I'm also a huge CFL freak.
+I'm also a huge LED freak.
 While I have tried traditional programmable thermostats before, I have not necessarily been happy with the results.

 I've tried the Nest at my home and am very happy with its performance.
 I've found it reduces your energy bill by the 30% that's advertised.